vaishudon/Go-Local/README.md

 2. Ability to browse local businesses that aren't only on Etsy.
 3. Ability for businesses to create profiles and directly engage with Go Local users.

-For more information about our vision, please visit our UI prototype: **INCLUDE LINK HERE**
+For more information about our vision, please visit our [UI prototype](https://www.figma.com/file/ldub7xdWXKEtFITGymgo3W/go-local-prototype?node-id=0%3A1)! :art: